dennismogaka/SALES-SQL/README.md

 order by netsales desc
 limit 3;
 ```
-15.	/*write a query to determine  which 3 product categories didn’t perform well*/
+15.	**write a query to determine  which 3 product categories didn’t perform well**
 ```sql
 SELECT CATEGORY,
 sum(TOTAL_SALES) as netsales